ZhongQiyu/blink-detector/README.md

-# CS Screen Usage AI Project (eyes_rest) 9.17.2023 - 2.3.2024
+# CS Screen Usage AI Project (eyes_rest) 9.17.2023 - 2.3.2024 (ALL TIME IN PST)

 **This is a mirror of the HS Project in Coding Minds Academy.**

-## Meeting (1/30/2024)
+## Meeting w/ Marisabel (1/30/2024)
-0. Instable Behavior of Listeners - Apply Multi-threading
+0. Instable Behavior of Listeners - Apply Multi-Threading
-1.
+1. OS Compatibility - Sync The Libraries and Dependencies
+2. Website Demo - Change `index.html` when the YouTube video is done; Replace `pauseForSight.zip` when ALL CODE IS DONE
+3. Duplicated Repos - Cite `hs_project` as a submodule in `pauseForSight`; keep `eyes_rest` original but provide feedback as tutorial changes

 ## Homework (2/2/2024):

 0. We would tackle them at the same time!
 Treat the project as one of your HW for the semester.
 A for Allen, and J for Jimmy.

+1. Synchronization: (J by 2.1.24)
+- Synchronize the Environment Variables on the Windows (VM) as a .txt or .json file to run the program.
+- In the working directory that you have on your computer, upload the dependencies of Python and C++ libraries in a folder as requirements.txt.
+- At each update, use Git to make pull requests for your forked repository with mine.
+A will be making his requests based on `pauseForSight` too.

-1. Implementation: (A by 1.29.24)
+2. Implementation: (A and J by 2.1.24)
-- Add hardware support on mediapipe and pynput with the virtual camera on Allen's machine.
+- Add hardware support on MediaPipe and pynput with the virtual camera on Allen's machine.
+(A by 1.30.24)
-   - Allen is using PyQt5 and Dlib as alternatives for pynput and MediaPipe respectively, due to the hardware's limitation and difference of configurations in Jimmy's machine and that of Allen.
+   - Allen is using `PyQt5` and `dlib` as alternatives for pynput and MediaPipe respectively, due to the hardware's limitation and difference of configurations in Jimmy's machine and that of Allen.
    - But it would still be better to figure out mediapipe on macOS and the Windows VM.
-Try to embed MediaPipe still on macOS, while pulling an alternative for pynput if needed.
-Refer to the API of CMake and Bazel to install MediaPipe on the Windows VM if the macOS one does not work.
+Embed MediaPipe on macOS and refer to the API of `CMake` and `Bazel` to install MediaPipe on the Windows VM.
+- Change ALL the code to be able to process with multi-threading: (A and J by 1.31.24)
+   - We now have the video stream input, the listener for the keyboard, and the one for the mouse/touch bar.
+However sometimes they do not really listen, and using a MINIMUM CAP for the threads available for machines may help.
+   - Use `multiprocessing` in Python and `thread` in C++ to parallelize the computation done by the three components.
+      - For the video stream, the cap will be the same count of frames per second (FPS) that a single program run can support.
+      - For the listeners of the two hardware, we inherit the same idea but the counts in the real situation might differ.
+      - Chances likely, the counts for the latter two would be smaller.
+Support the other machines as much as we can.
-- A better layout a.k.a arrangement of elements for the controlling GUI.
+- A better layout a.k.a arrangement of elements for the controlling GUI: (J by 2.1.24)
    - Replace the warning messages with pop-up windows to show the moments of stopping the video input.
-   - Currently our placement of the display is about 70% on the left, while the GUI on the right can be a bit smaller.
-Save space for the video display and detection to be 75-80%.
+Currently our placement of the display is about 70% on the left, while the GUI on the right can be a bit smaller.
+   - Save space for the video display and detection to be 75-80%.
 Try to truncate the warning messages and the contents of the buttons.

-2. Refactoring: (J by 2.2.24)
+3. Refactoring: (A by 2.1.24)
-- In our current working directory:
 - Rename the variables and the functions that are too general.
-   - Merge System.py, cascade.py, ocr.py, and main.py.
+- Merge `System.py`, `cascade.py`, `ocr.py`, and `main.py`.
 Which file can be deleted?
 Which files should go to which directory?
 Why?
+(A DONE on 1.29.24)
+- Apply the same logic of (1) and (2) on the folders.
+Do not change them into submodules.
+Refer to the repository done by Marisabel.
-   - Refer to the repository done by Marisabel.
-Which files are the ones we inherited?
+- Which files are the ones we inherited?
 Which are not?
 Can they be consolidated into one folder?
-- Apply the same logic of (1) and (2) on the folders.
-Do not change them into submodules.
 Warning: Before ANY kinds of deletion, what would we better do?
-Hint: Modularity sounds a good plan.
+Modularity sounds a good plan.
-- *A needs J's approval and synchronization of env vars.*

-3. Synchronization: (A and J by 2.3.24)
-- Allen to provide Git tutorials by 1.29.24.
-- At each update, J:
-   - Make pull requests for your forked repository with mine.
-A will be making his requests based on `pauseForSight` too.
-   - In the working directory that you have on your computer, upload ALL the dependencies in a folder as requirements.txt.

 4. Final Compilation!
-(A and J by 2.3.24)
+(A and J by 2.2.24)
-- Pack the current version as an .exe.
-(J by 1.28.24)
 - Make a new demo for the project once you have a running version.
-(J by 2.2.24) Change the code to website of pauseForSight when the new demo is done.
-(A by 2.3.24)
+Upload your demo as a YouTube video and replace the YouTube link in the `pauseForSight` repo.
+(J by 2.1.24)
+- Cite the code for our repo (`hs_project`) as a submodule (refer to `Git Hello World`) in order to let the testers download and test our program.
+(A by 2.2.24)
+- Pack the current project as an .exe program and save as a dev version.
+(J DONE on 1.29.24)

 5. *Additional Features:
 - A grid layout or a drop-down menu for GUI.